Remmeauth/remme-core/docs/rpc-api.rst

 *Parameters*

-* public_key - the public key of a user
+* public_key_address - the address of a key on REMchain

 *Returns*